ypriverol/github-paper/document/manuscript.md

 that it offers more than a simple source code hosting service
 \cite{blischak2016quick, ram2013git}.
 It provides developers and
-researchers with a dynamic and collaborative environment, often referred to as a social coding platform, with the ability to review, comment and discuss code \cite{Dabbish:2012}.
-A diverse range of efforts, ranging from individual to large bioinformatics projects, lab repositories, as well as global collaborations found the perfect place in GitHub to share code, ideas and collaborate (see Table 1).
+researchers with a dynamic and collaborative environment, often referred to as a social coding platform, that supports peer review, commenting and discussion \cite{Dabbish:2012}.
+A diverse range of efforts, ranging from individual to large bioinformatics projects, laboratory repositories, and global collaborations have found the perfect place in GitHub to share code, ideas and collaborate (see Table 1).

 Some of our recommendations outlined below are applicable to other